happylittlecat2333/happylittlecat2333.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi there!
-I am currently a graduate student at the [Beijing University of Posts and Telecommunications](https://www.bupt.edu.cn/) (BUPT), and my major is Artificial Intelligence.
-I am supervised by Associate Professor [Ya Li](https://scholar.google.com.hk/citations?user=ISK42qAAAAAJ) and I now focus on Speech Synthesis and Spoken Dialogue Systems.
-I completed my undergraduate degree in Computer Science also at [BUPT](https://www.bupt.edu.cn/).
+I am currently a master's student at the [Beijing University of Posts and Telecommunications](https://www.bupt.edu.cn/) (BUPT), majoring in Artificial Intelligence.
+I am supervised by Associate Professor [Ya Li](https://scholar.google.com.hk/citations?user=ISK42qAAAAAJ), focusing on speech synthesis, NLP, and multimodal generation.

-I have a keen interest in all aspects of Conversational AI.
-This includes Expressive Speech Synthesis, ChatBot, Empathic Computing, NLP and AIGC.
-My ultimate goal is to development more intelligent and interactive AI systems with human emotion.
+I have a keen interest in all aspects of multimodal generation, including speech synthesis, multimodal LLM, and AIGC.
+I am also interested in developing intelligent and interactive AI systems with human emotions.

-I decide to pursue a Ph.D. abroad after completing my Master's degree in 2025. **If any professors or researchers are interested in my work or see potential for collaboration, please do not hesitate to contact me!**
+I plan to pursue a Ph.D. abroad after completing my master's degree in 2025. **If any professors or researchers are interested in my work or see potential for collaboration, please do not hesitate to contact me!**

 <!--